LukasBommes/PV-Hawk/docs/source/tutorial.rst

 Tutorial
 ========

-This tutorial will get you started with PV Drone Inspect on an exemplary IR video dataset.
+This tutorial will get you started with PV Hawk on an exemplary IR video dataset.
 It shows the general workflow of processing a PV plant.
-Please :ref:`install <installation>` PV Drone Inspect on your machine before continuing.
+Please :ref:`install <installation>` PV Hawk on your machine before continuing.
 After finishing this tutorial, head over to :ref:`using_own_data` to learn how to create your own dataset.

 Step 1: Prepare the working directory
 -------------------------------------

-PV Drone Inspect reads and writes your input data, results and intermediate data from and to the *working directory*, which is simply a directory on your hard drive.
+PV Hawk reads and writes your input data, results and intermediate data from and to the *working directory*, which is simply a directory on your hard drive.

 Before anything else, you have to create such a working directory.
 Choose a suitable location on your machine and create an empty directory.
 In our example, we have mounted a hard drive at `/storage` and create a directory here with the following command

 .. code-block:: console

     cd /storage
-    mkdir -p pv-drone-inspect-tutorial/workdir
+    mkdir -p pv-hawk-tutorial/workdir

 You can also choose any other location than `/storage`.